 Warning: Querying fresh data

-A yellow warning icon in the Condition Met column indicates that the data on the dashboard tile upon which the alert is based did not change between the two most recent alert queries:
+A yellow warning icon in the Condition Met column indicates that the data on the dashboard tile upon which the alert is based did not change between the two most recent alert queries.

 There are a few explanations for why the data did not change between queries.
-If this warning persists, talk to your Looker admin or developer to verify that the caching policies defined for this dashboard tile are aligned with the alert frequency setting.
+If this warning persists, talk to your Looker admin or developer to verify that the caching policies that are defined for this dashboard tile are aligned with the alert frequency setting.